-Liquid limit test of soil is done to get the information of fine-grain soil (cohesive soil) about the consolidation properties of soil while calculating allowable bearing capacity & settlement of the foundation.
+A liquid limit test of soil is done to get the information on fine-grain soil (cohesive soil) about the consolidation properties of soil while calculating allowable bearing capacity & settlement of the foundation.

 From the test point of view, the liquid limit of soil can be defined as: